New to fermented foods? Here’s 4 easy steps to add fermented foods to your diet.

 Creating New Habits

-You can take these easy steps to gradually increase the amount of fermented foods in your diet, but it all comes down to habit.
+You can take these easy steps to add fermented foods to your diet, but it all comes down to habit.
 Don’t try to do this all at once.
 If you do, it likely won’t stick.
 Take it one step at a time.

 If you want to build life-long, healthy habits for your family, slow and steady wins the race.